railsware/js-routes/Readme.md

 * `namespace` - global object used to access routes.
 Default: `Routes`
   * Supports nested namespace like `MyProject.routes`
 * `prefix` - String representing a url path to prepend to all paths.
 Default: blank
+  * Example: `http://yourdomain.com`.
+This will cause route helpers to generate full path only.

 ### Advanced Setup